-- B. Source of Income Protection.
+B. Source of Income ProtectionSource of Income Protection.
 SB 329 and SB 222 require rental property owners to accept Housing Choice Voucher (HCV) and other public assistance as legitimate sources of income for housing payments.
 Property owners no longer have the ability to reject HCV, Veterans Affairs Supporting Housing (VASH), or other rental assistance.
 The City will develop outreach and education materials regarding the use of HCVs.
-Focus outreach to the Incremental Infill areas and other high opportunity areas to encourage property owners to accept HCVs. - C. Landlord Roundtable.
+Focus outreach to the Incremental Infill areas and other high opportunity areas to encourage property owners to accept HCVs.

+- C. Landlord Roundtable.
 The Housing Division will continue to hold joint roundtable discussions between the Landlord Tenant Mediation Board (LTMB) and the Advisory Committee on Housing and Homelessness (ACOHH) with local property owners.
-The discussions cover landlord incentives and owner concerns about renting to low income households and persons experiencing homelessness.

-- D. Community Conversation on Affordable Housing.
+The discussions cover to discuss landlord incentives and owner concerns about renting to low income households and persons experiencing homelessnessunhoused. - D. Community Conversation on Affordable Housing.
 The Housing Division will continue to work with the Advisory Committee on Housing and Homelessness and the Parks, Recreation and Community Services Commission to talk with the community about affordable housing and how to expand housing opportunities and accessibility for all residents.
-These conversations focus on addressing issues of homelessness and examining methods to broad housing access and affordable housing opportunities. - E. Landlord Fair.
+These conversations focus on addressing issues of homelessness, expanding the role of the Landlord Tenant Mediation Board, and examining methods to broad housing access and affordable housing opportunities. - E. Landlord Fair.
 The Housing Office will host annual Landlord Fairs to attract and retain property owners to participate in the various housing programs.
-Property owners will be informed of the incentives offered to lease to households that receive rental assistance and those exiting homelessness.
-This is an opportunity for property owners to meet with various City departments, such as Sanitation, Police, and Fire, as well as community organizations.
-The Housing Rights Center and Bet Tzedek19 will also attend the fair to inform property owners about Fair Housing Law. - F. Inter-Agency Agreement with the Housing Authority of the City of Los Angeles (HACLA).
-To extend housing choices and to deconcentrate poverty, the Housing Office is currently negotiating with HACLA to overlap with their jurisdiction by up to one mile.
-This will allow Culver City Section 8 voucher holders to expand housing options and remain in the westside area of Los Angeles.
+Property owners will be made awareinformed of the incentives offered to lease to households that receive rental assistance and those exiting homelessnessunhoused households.
+This is an opportunity for Pproperty owners will be given an opportunity to meet with various City departments, such as Sanitation, Police, and Fire, as well as community organizations.
+The Housing Rights Center and Bet Tzedek19 will also attend the fair to inform property owners about Fair Housing Law. - F. Inter-Agency Agreement with the Housing Authority of the City of Los Angeles

+(HACLA).
+To extend housing choices and to deconcentrate poverty, the Housing Office is currently negotiating with HACLA to enter intooverlap with their jurisdiction efby up to one mile. -This will allow Culver City Section 8 voucher holders to expand housing options and remain in the westside area of Los Angeles.